-High reliability is another feature of fiber internet.
-DSL connections can suffer from power outages, interference from power lines, and long distances from internet service providers.
+High reliability is a standard—and vital—feature of fiber internet.
+DSL connections can suffer from power outages, interference from power lines, and weakness from navigating long distances from internet service facilities.
 Fiber is unaffected by these conditions.
-It uses light, not electricity, to transmit information and is highly reliable.
-And because it uses dedicated fiber cables, fiber internet is highly secure and scales easily to your business needs.
+It uses light, not electricity, to transmit information.
+And because it uses dedicated fiber cables, fiber internet is highly secure and scales easily to meet your business needs.

 If speed and high reliability are priorities for your small business, then you may see the benefits of your investment.Share this quote